 Do more, together

 Whatever causes or charities you support, involving others can result in more effective and more rewarding giving.
-Giving circles, giving networks, and volunteering provide ways to build relationships, get more informed, make more of a difference for those who need it most—and simply to make giving much more fun.
+Giving circles, donor networks, and volunteering provide ways to build relationships, get more informed, make more of a difference for those who need it most—and simply to make giving much more fun.